Professor Mark Davis

 Profile

-Away from campus, I am a member of the Editorial Board for the British Sociological Association’s flagship journal, Sociology, and a member of the BSA’s Climate Change, Theory, and Work, Employment and Economic Life study groups.
-I am an expert evaluator of grant applications submitted to the EC’s Marie Sklodowska-Curie Actions and to Friends Provident Foundation’s ‘Fair Economy’ programme.
-Previously, I worked intermittently in Paris and Strasbourg as an expert advisor to the Council of Europe (2008-2011) and was external examiner for three MA programmes at the Brussels School of International Studies (2018-2021).
+Since 2019, I am a member of the Editorial Board for the flagship journal, Sociology.
+I am a reviewer of grant applications submitted to the EC’s Marie Sklodowska-Curie Actions and to Friends Provident Foundation’s ‘Fair Economy’ programmes.
+Early in my career, I worked in both Paris and Strasbourg as an advisor to the Council of Europe (2008-2011), and more recently was external examiner at the Brussels School of International Studies (2018-2021).

 Responsibilities